-Level 1 A. If a grievant is not satisfied with the resolution proposed at the informal level, he/she may within five (5) working days of the receipt of such answer file a formal written grievance with his/her immediate supervisor which contains a statement describing the grievance, the section of the Agreement allegedly violated, and the remedy requested.
+f a grievant is not satisfied with the resolution proposed at the informal evel, he/she may within five (5) working days of the receipt of such answer ile a formal written grievance with a Deputy Fire Chief which contains a statement describing the grievance, the section of the Agreement allegedly violated, and the remedy requested.
 The grievance shall be signed and dated by the grievant(s).
-The supervisor shall, within five (5) working days thereafter, give a written answer to the grievant.
-B. Upon completion of Level 1, an employee whose immediate supervisor is the Fire Chief will be deemed to have completed Step 2 and be eligible to proceed to Step 3.
-Level 2 If the grievant is not satisfied with the written answer from the supervisor, the grievant may within five (5) working days from the receipt of such answer file a written appeal to the next level of supervision in the department.
-Within ten (10) working days of receipt of the written appeal, the supervisor shall complete an investigation of the grievance, which may include a meeting with the concerned parties, and give a written answer to the grievant.
-Level 3 If the grievant is not satisfied with the written response from the supervisor at Level 2, the grievant may, within five (5) working days from the receipt of such answer file a written appeal to the Fire Chief.
-Within ten (10) working days of receipt of the written appeal, the Fire Chief or his/her designee, shall investigate the grievance, which shall include a meeting with the concerned parties, and give a written answer to the grievant.
+The Deputy Fire Chief shall, within five (5) working days thereafter, give a written answer to the grievant.
+An employee whose immediate supervisor is a Deputy Fire Chief will be deemed to have completed Step Level 1 (A) and be eligible to proceed to evel 2. f the grievant is not satisfied with the written response from the supervisor at Level 1, the grievant may, within five (5) working days from the receipt of such answer file a written appeal to the Fire Chief.
+Within ten (10) working days of receipt of the written appeal, the Fire Chief or his/her designee, shall investigate the grievance, which shall include a meeting with the